My parents in my father's office, after his release |

 It is very doubtful if the justices, metaphorically speaking, would have been hanged separately if they had hung together.
 Ruling against the government would have given them, and the Supreme Court as an institution, stature in public eyes such as to give even Mrs. Gandhi pause.'

 After the emergency, the Janta Government, despite objections from many, appointed Justice Chandrachud as the Chief Justice of India.
 Loknayak Jai Prakash Narayan was hospitalised in Bombay.
 Shanti Bhushan, the then law minister, went all the way to Bombay to convince him that it was a right move.
-This may be at the instance of Morara ji Desai, the then prime minister of the country, who wanted Justice Chndrachud to be so appointed.
+This may be at the instance of Morara ji Desai, the then prime minister of the country, who wanted Justice Chndrachud to be so appointed (See End Note-7).
 Many thought that Palkhivala might be directly appointed as the Chief Justice of India.
 However, he was appointed as the Indian Ambassador to USA.

 Justice Chandrachud and Justice Bhagwati were brilliant judges but their career, their brilliance is eclipsed by their judgement in the Habeas Corpus case: they failed the judiciary, the nation, the people of India in the crucial time; they are not to be emulated but are rather to be shunned.